2/28/2024

 David O'Reilly

 I'd say it's a little bit premature, Tony.
-We tend to make sure that we have that GMP contract in place, get some pre-leasing done, especially on some of those retail projects in Bridgeland, so that we have a good expectation when we put shovel in dirt, we communicate to the world in terms of what those returns are.
-Today, we feel like those are still gonna drive great risk-adjusted returns and meaningful value creation for our shareholders, but until we're ready to put the shovel in the dirt, I don't wanna get too far over my skis and promise something that I don't know that I can deliver on it, so we finalize the planning, finalize the GMP and get some leasing done.
+We tend to make sure that we have that GMP contract in place. get some pre-leasing done, especially on some of those retail projects in Bridgeland, so that we have a good expectation.
+When we put shovel in dirt, we communicate to the world in terms of what those returns are.
+Today, we feel like those are still going to drive great risk-adjusted returns and meaningful value creation for our shareholders.
+But until we're ready to put the shovel in the dirt, I don't want to get too far over my skis and promise something that I don't know that I can deliver on until we finalize the planning, finalize the GMP, and get some leasing done.

 speaker